-By reconfiguring Parkview Avenue to extend south of Main Street, Sheridan Avenue would terminate at Mound Street, and the reconfigured interface at Main would provide for better traffic flow and increased pedestrian opportunities.
-The reconfiguration would result in deeper lots along the extended Parkview Avenue, providing greater flexibility to design projects that incorporate green spaces, public gathering areas, and enhanced access to Alum Creek's recreational assets.
+By extending Parkview Avenue south of Main Street, Sheridan Avenue would terminate at Mound Street, and the new entry into the redevelopment at Main Street would provide for better traffic flow and increased pedestrian opportunities.
+This would result in deeper lots along the extended Parkview Avenue, providing greater flexibility to design projects that incorporate green spaces, public gathering areas, and enhanced access to Alum Creek's recreational assets.
 By prioritizing development that engages with the natural landscape, Bexley can create a harmonious interface between urban and natural environments, promoting sustainability and a higher quality of life for residents.

-This concept could also encourage integration with future development in Columbus along the west side of Alum Creek, where an interconnected and expanded district could bring additional critical mass and vitality to a thriving and unique mixed-use district.
+This concept could also encourage integration with future development in Columbus along the west side of Alum Creek, where an interconnected and expanded district could bring additional activity and vitality to a thriving and unique mixed-use district.